abigail-ryan/serenity-day-spa/README.md

 #### Contact

-All users can access the Contact page to send an enquiry to the admin.
+All users can access the Contact page to send an enquiry to the business.

 ![Screenshot of Serenity Day Spa - contact form](documentation/contact-page.PNG)

 #### Sign in

 The Sign in page encourages users who have not already got an account to Register first, with a direct link to the Register Page.
-The Sign in form is simple and straigt forward for users.
+The Sign in form is simple and straight forward for users.

 ![Screenshot of Serenity Day Spa - sign in](documentation/sign-in-page.PNG)

 #### Register

 A simple Register page allows users to sign up with a username, optional email, and password.
-There is a link to the Sign in page if users have incorrectly navigated to the register page.
+There is a link to the Sign in page if users have incorrectly navigated to the Register page.

 ![Screenshot of Serenity Day Spa - register](documentation/register-page.PNG)